MatthewRomanishin/malivar_task/README.md

 ![](https://github.com/MatthewRomanishin/malivar_task/blob/main/examples/3d_head_300x300.png)

-Further we will turn our head in different directions
+Further we will turn our head in different directions.

 Сhanging the values of these variables `start_radian`, `end_radian`, `step` you can create more varied datasets with poses.